ZivMalka/HowToWinAnOscar/Report.md

 # The Report

-To maximize the highest level of accuracy, I used several decision tree algorithms: random decision forests and the C45 decision tree.
+To maximize the highest level of accuracy, I used several decision tree algorithms: random forests, random decision forests and C45 decision tree.
 Then I compared the algorithms with each other to choose the best one.

 I used a logistic regression model that returned the movie with the highest probability of winning among those the algorithm predicted as winners.
 Using this model, the algorithm declared a winner.